wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 ### Examine the Proxy Configuration Properties

-{% include note.html content="The proxy configuration properties in the UI are supported for proxy versions 12.2 and later." %}
+{% include note.html content="This feature is supported for Wavefront proxy versions 12.2 and later." %}

 1. On the Proxies Browser page, click the name of the proxy you are interested in.
 2. Click the **Proxy Configuration** tab and examine the current configuration properties of the proxy.